 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

 The Town of Port Wing is working with the Department of Natural Resources to reclaim the town's old sewage lagoons.
-The purpose of the restoration is as follows:
+(This project was delayed in 2018 but is being rebid for 2019 work) The purpose of the restoration is as follows:

 The Town of Port Wing (the Town) previously utilized sewage treatment ponds that were constructed in a slough of the Flag River estuary, and near the Port Wing Boreal Forest State Natural Area.
 When the ponds were abandoned as part of a facility upgrade, the sewage sludge was removed and pond dikes were breached.
 The restoration of hydrological conditions and the reestablishment of native vegetation were beyond the scope of the upgrade project.
 Funding support was awarded to the Town to develop restoration design plans for the project through the Great Lakes Restoration Initiative.
 The Town retained Stantec in fall 2016 to develop those plans.
 A Project Team of the Town, WDNR, and Northland College established project goals/objectives that meet local community and natural resource needs for the site as follows: